 Fire retardants are hidden in many consumer products.
 You find them in the foam of furniture and mattresses, carpets, curtains, and kids’ pajamas.
 Toxic off-gassing or so-called volatile organic compounds will get into your home’s air.
 It’s just a question of when it will start.
 They are also found in electronics such as computers, laptops, phones, TVs, and household appliances.
 While we may not have an option in electronics, there are many furniture and mattress companies that use only eco-friendly green foams and glues.
 And why not find green cotton pajamas instead of cotton treated with fire retardants?!

 In other words, fire-retardant materials are all around us.
-The “bioaccumulate” dimension is what we should all be most concerned about.
+The “bioaccumulation” is what we should all be most concerned about.
 While health effects appear to happen faster in children, adult bodies too will be affected over time and when that happens it tends to be irreversible.

 Home Improvements – Kitchen Renovations, Home Additions, And More

 If you are lucky enough to build or renovate your house, renovate a kitchen or bathroom ask about toxic off-gassing, ask about VOCs.
 Don’t take this lightly.
-Many builders still do know much about it and shrug it off out of ignorance.
-Keep on asking until you find people tuned into these important environmental issues.
+Many builders still do not know much about it.
+They shrug it off out of ignorance.
+Keep on asking until you find people tuned into these important environmental and health issues.

 Healthy home products are available in today’s marketplace across most product categories.
 SHG Living’s SabinesNewHouse series presents many of them.
 Give yourself a head start by watching the many interviews and installations.
-Today, most eco-friendly, healthy home building products come from Europe where allowable toxicity standards in products are substantially lower due to increased consumer awareness.
-However, more and more US consumers are purchasing eco-friendly, healthy home products so companies like Zehnder (presented in SabinesNewHouse’s air systems videos) have taken the step of establishing US subsidiaries.
+Today, most eco-friendly, healthy home-building products come from Europe where allowable toxicity standards in products are substantially lower.
+However, more and more US consumers are purchasing eco-friendly, healthy home products so companies like Zehnder have taken the step of establishing US subsidiaries.
 This kind of market commitment is important for maintenance and service.